 - Determine the inquiry’s role in the organization or authority in the buying process.

 - Determine if your organization can help based on the lead’s business need.

-Create a behavior model to prioritize leads based on activity and data
+Prioritize leads based on activity and behavior

 Use your CRM or marketing automation suite to prioritize based on: